ksy141/openmscg/docs/source/setup.rst

     https://www.python.org/downloads/

-But the installation requires a little more technical effort.
+But the installation requires more effort.

+.. note:: If you are using Anaconda, you do not need to worry about installing anything else and simply use the quick start guide.
+If not, continue.

 2. C++ Compiler